mahabubx7/tx-react/README.md

-# TxJS
+# TxJS + React (SPA)

-### Finally, I have my own boilterplate for better DX

 > I made this to have an express app boilerplate that can give me better DX and can keep me productive.
+Now, added React v18 and configured with SPA mode.

 Thanks to 🤝 `tsoa`, it helped me a lot by managing swagger-openapi easily more than ever I did on my own.